dana-ciocan/hashnode-blog/cm2tjaj1d000109ji9etv8dom.md

 }
 ```

-This is a very neat little trick that essentially works because CSS borders meet each other at angles.
+This is a very useful little trick that essentially works because CSS borders meet each other at angles.
 If you set the height of the box to `0` and the width to `25px`, then set the left and right borders to be transparent, you get this fun shape.

 This image may make it a little clearer: